rtflynn/NLP-Sentiment/README.md

 print(accuracies/10)
 ```

 With total train/test size 10,000, we got an average accuracy of .791.
 This is pretty good!
 But let's not get too excited - the data set we used is small and it may have too many similar reviews by chance.
-To be sure, we repeated the experiment with 80,000 test/train examples and got an average accuracy of
+To be sure, we repeated the experiment with 80,000 test/train examples and got an average accuracy of .771.

+TODO : run overnight on the entire 400,000 data points.